Sahas Barve

 Barve S. 2020.
 Himalayan birds: Balancing elevation and weather.
 Sanctuary Asia (October).
 Link

-Barve S. and other contributers.
+Barve S. and other contributors.
 2020.
 Fifty things we have learnt about the Earth since the first Earth day.
 Smithsonian Magazine.

 Barve 2017: Immortal Flatulence.
 Scienceoutside.com.